 Literacy and Drama

 For World Book Day 2021, students enjoyed two virtual interactive stories.
 The first was performed by Kath, who wrote a story and made the props stimulating the imagination of students.
 The second was performed by James, who is also a musician.
 James performed his take on the Brothers Grimm tale the “Town Musicians of Bremen” using words, music and images.
-To watch these, please click on the link below.

 At St. Joseph’s we believe that learning Literacy, or English, encompasses all aspects of communication.
 The definition of communication; receptive or expressive, oral, graphic, gestural or signed using Makaton, is the foundation on which all aspects of the student’s learning are built and the medium whereby other curriculum areas are experienced.
 In particular, Literacy offers students with learning difficulties the opportunities to: